 - 1.1 This report is the Habitats Regulations Assessment (HRA) of the South Staffordshire Local Plan Review ('the Plan') and has been prepared by Footprint Ecology on behalf of South Staffordshire Council.
-A HRA assesses the implications of a plan for legally protected European sites. - 1.2 The HRA will be updated at each stage of the Local Plan review, with an update to the report being prepared at each public consultation stage.
-This HRA report accompanies the Preferred Options version of the Plan and builds on the HRA reports produced by the Council at the earlier stages of Plan making.
+A HRA assesses the implications of a plan for legally protected European sites. - 1.2 The HRA has been updated at each stage of the Local Plan review.
+This HRA report accompanies the Publication version of the Plan and builds on the HRA reports produced by the Council at the earlier stages of Plan making.